freedomofpress/securedrop-workstation/README.md

 #### Qubes 4.0

-Before trying to use this project, install [Qubes 4.0-rc3](https://www.qubes-os.org/downloads/) on your development machine.
+Before trying to use this project, install [Qubes 4.0](https://www.qubes-os.org/downloads/) on your development machine.
 Accept the default VM configuration during the install process.

-Qubes 4.0 is still in prerelease, so using it requires some patience and a bit of extra work.
-In particular, you'll want to update your system to the latest testing code immediately.
-As soon as the Qubes installer finishes and you're able to boot into your system, open a `dom0` shell and run:

-    sudo qubes-dom0-update --enablerepo=qubes-dom0-current-testing

-Once that finishes, reboot your machine.
-Open a shell on your Fedora 25 template and run:

-    sudo dnf upgrade --enablerepo=qubes-vm-*-current-testing

-and in your Debian template VM, uncomment the `testing` repo in `/etc/apt/sources.list.d/qubes-r4.list`, and run:

-    sudo apt-get update ; sudo apt-get dist-upgrade

 #### Download, configure, copy to dom0